 These requirements also concern the trade of dogs, cats and ferrets from Andorra, Faroe Islands, Gibraltar, Greenland, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland and the Vatican to Finland.

-1. For the import of animals, the same requirements as for pets which accompany their owner or an authorised person are to be followed
+1. For the import/export of animals, the same requirements as for pet animals which accompany their owner are to be followed

 An authorised person can move the pet animal on behalf of the owner.
 An authorised person means any natural person who has authorisation in writing from the owner to carry out the non-commercial movement of the pet animal on behalf of the owner.